autogluon/autogluon/examples/automm/Kaggle-Pawpularity/README.md

 ## 1. AutoMMPredictor for Training

-AutoMMPredictor is a tool that can handle diverse data including image, text, numerical data and categorical data.
-It can automatically identify data types and perform the fusion.
+AutoMMPredictor is a tool that can handle diverse data including images, text, numerical data and categorical data.
+It can automatically identify data types and fuse the pretrained DL backbones.
 With the tool, you can make the train easily with less code.
 For details, please refer to [`kaggle_Pawpularity.py`](./kaggle_Pawpularity.py).

 ### 1.1 Build the AutoMMPredictor